AnnuJoshi/data-interview-prep/prep/sql/postgres_theory.md

 <details>
 <summary> 8.
 Ntile </summary>

+ - NTILE groups values into a passed-in number of groups, as evenly as possible.
- - Purpose: It distributes rows into the specified number of buckets (100 in this case) as evenly as possible.
-If the number of restaurants isn’t perfectly divisible by 100, some buckets might have one more row than others, but it’ll still approximate the bottom 2% pretty well by taking buckets 1 and 2.
+ - It distributes rows into the specified number of buckets (100 in this case) as evenly as possible.
+If the number of restaurants(rows) isn’t perfectly divisible by 100, some buckets might have one more row than others, but it’ll still approximate the bottom 2% pretty well by taking buckets 1 and 2.
 For example, if you have 1000 restaurants, buckets 1 and 2 would cover roughly 20 restaurants (bottom 2%), which is what we want.

 </details>